EOFY offer

 Why do you need a trial balance?

-• Catch errors early: Check that debits and credits match to spot mistakes before tax time
+• Catch errors early.
+Check that debits and credits match to spot mistakes before tax time or end-of-year reporting.

-• See your financial position: View all account balances in one place for insights throughout the year
+• See your financial position.
+View all account balances in one place for a quick overview of where your business stands.

-• Prepare financial statements: Create accurate balance sheets and income statements from balanced data
+• Prepare financial statements.
+Create accurate balance sheets and income statements from clean, balanced data.

 Types of trial balances